❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 What happens to your retirement account without a prenup

-Okay, so what actually happens to my retirement account without a prenup!?
-Well, that really depends on which state laws apply to your divorce and your specific situation.
-If you are located in a community property state, and your retirement fund was accrued during the marriage, then you could be looking at a 50/50 split.
+If you don’t have a prenuptial agreement, you will need to go through the traditional divorce process.
+This means that your retirement account will be divided according to state law.
+If you are located in a community property state, then you could be looking at a 50/50 split of your retirement account.
 If you are located in an equitable distribution state, you could be looking at a 30/70, 40/60, 50/50, or any other combination of splits, depending on your situation.
+In addition, some states will consider the amount of the retirement you had prior to the marriage, as well, when dividing up the asset, not just what was accrued during the marriage.
 Moral of the story?
-It’s somewhat unpredictable as to what exactly will happen to your “stuff” because there are a bunch of different factors that play into it.
+It’s somewhat unpredictable as to what exactly will happen to your property because there are a bunch of different factors that play into it, such as your unique situation and your state laws.
 What is the best way to have a predictable outcome?
 P-R-E-N-U-P!

 Okay, but seriously, that’s actually how it would go.
-If you execute a valid prenup and mark your retirement fund as separate property, not subject to division in a divorce, then your hard-earned money is most likely safe.
+If you execute a valid prenup and mark your retirement account as separate property, not subject to division in a divorce, then your hard-earned money is most likely safe.
 It’s not rocket science, people!
 Get a prenup; it will help you!

-Real-life case law
+Real-life case law on retirement accounts in family law

 From divorce court to… jail?

 Moral of the story?
-If the court decides that your retirement fund should be split up with your ex, don’t go hiding that money; otherwise, you could wind up in jail.
+If the court decides that your retirement account should be split up with your ex, don’t go hiding that money; otherwise, you could wind up in jail.
 Oh, and get a prenup!
 Douglas could have likely avoided this whole situation had he just gotten a prenup stating his $290,000 401(k) was separate property.

 What about the gains and losses after the divorce?

-What happens to retirement funds in a divorce when the market dips and rises post-divorce?
+What happens to retirement accounts in a divorce when the market dips and rises post-divorce?
 Do they get a fixed amount of money based on the divorce date, or are they subject to market gains and losses?
 Let’s find out what one Wisconsin court said about this topic.
 Susan and Daniel got a divorce, and in their divorce decree, Susan was awarded 35% of Daniel’s retirement fund, and Daniel was awarded 65%.
 The 401(k) plan consisted primarily of stocks.
 The stock market declined since the date of the divorce.
 Susan argued that she should be given the value of the 401(k) as of the divorce date, with no adaptation for the dip in the stock market.
 Daniel argued that she shouldn’t be given a fixed amount but rather an amount that fluctuates with the market until redeemed.
 Otherwise, Daniel will have to take on both his own losses and Susan’s losses in the market.
 The result?
 The court sided with Daniel on this one.
 They said if Susan wanted a fixed dollar amount, she should have asked the court for that in the divorce proceedings, but she did not.
 She got what she bargained for, and she probably wouldn’t be here requesting this court for a fixed amount had the stock market gone up.

 We’ve said it before, and we’ll say it again: if you want to protect your retirement fund, you should do so with a prenup.
 Whether you have a 403(b), 401(k), IRA, or any other type of retirement fund, a prenup is the only secure way to create a layer of protection for your money.
 Otherwise, you may wind up splitting your retirement fund in half or more, depending on your state laws and your specific situation.
 Don’t believe us?
-Check out the real-life stories of couples in the section above that ended up splitting their retirement funds 50/50 and 65/35.
+Check out the real-life stories of couples in the section above who ended up splitting their retirement funds 50/50 and 65/35.
 I bet if you ask them now, they’d probably say they wished they had a prenup.
 Just a hunch!

 You are writing your life story.
 Get on the same page with a prenup.
 For love that lasts a lifetime, preparation is key.
 Safeguard your shared tomorrows, starting today.